Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Specifically for this use case, we introduced the ability to specify multiple values for the same feature, with the requirement that at least one value must be supported for the wheel to be compatible.
-Consider the following property list.
+Consider the property list in listing 7.

 <figure>